 Choosing a Medicare Advantage Plan

 Local availability, coverage, and cost are all important considerations when deciding on a plan.
-Call SHIBA at 1-800-247-4422, use the information in this book, or visit www.medicare.gov to use the Plan Finder Tool.
+Call SHIBA at 800-247-4422, use your Medicare & you book, or visit Medicare.gov to find plans.

 What plans are offered in my area?